mozilla/bleach/docs/clean.rst

 ..
 Warning::

-   :py:func:`bleach.clean` is for sanitising HTML fragments to use in an HTML context--not for use in HTML attributes, CSS, JSON, xhtml, SVG, or other contexts.
+   :py:func:`bleach.clean` is for sanitising HTML fragments to use in an HTML context--not for use in HTML attributes, CSS, JavaScript, JavaScript templates (mustache, handlebars, angular, jsx, etc), JSON, xhtml, SVG, or other contexts.

    For example, this is a safe use of ``clean`` output in an HTML context::